MathewsVinoy/will-it-rain/README.md

 2. Click "Search" or press Enter
 3. View current weather details
 4. Click "View 5-Day Forecast" to see the forecast
+5. Explore NASA satellite data:
+   - **Load Satellite Image**: View Earth satellite imagery of the location
+   - **Load EPIC Image**: See Earth from NASA's EPIC camera in space
+   - **Load APOD**: Discover today's Astronomy Picture of the Day
-5. Click "Hide Forecast" to collapse the forecast section
+6. Click "Hide Forecast" to collapse the forecast section

 ## Project Structure